Key Breed Facts

 If you get an Aussie puppy from a breeder, they would give you a feeding schedule and it's important to stick to the same routine, feeding the same type of puppy food to avoid any tummy upsets.
 You can change a puppy's diet, but this needs to be done very gradually always making sure they don't develop any digestive upsets in the process and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change their diet again.

 If you are looking to buy an Australian Shepherd Dog, you would need to be prepared to pay anything from £500 to over £900 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Australian Shepherd Dog in northern England would be £19.01 a month for basic cover but for a lifetime policy, this would set you back £40.81 a month (quote as of March 2016).
-When insurance companies calculate pet insurance, they factor in a few things and this includes where you live in the UK and a dog's age and breed.
+The cost of insuring a male 3-year-old Australian Shepherd Dog in northern England would be £22.51 a month for basic cover but for a lifetime policy, this would set you back £42.97 a month (quote as of February 2018).
+When insurance companies calculate pet insurance, they factor in a few things and this includes where you live in the UK, whether a dog is neutered or spayed, a dog's age and their breed.

-As a rough guide, the average cost to keep and care for an Australian Shepherd would be between £90 to £120 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree Aussie puppy.
+As a rough guide, the average cost to keep and care for an Australian Shepherd would be between £90 to £120 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Kennel Club registered pedigree Australian Shepherd puppy.

 Click 'Like' if you love Australian Shepherds.